NavidFayezi/Huffman-coding/README.md

 # Huffman-coding
-Uses huffman coding to decode and encode .txt files.
+Uses huffman coding to compress and decompress .txt files.